 BashSupport Pro supports code completions of variables, functions, and commands.

-Elements of the current file, of files sourced by the current file and of all files, which source the current file, are shown.
+Elements of the current file, of files sourced by the current file, of all files sourcing the current file, and of configured shell script libraries, are shown.

 Variables are suggested for commands, which expect variable names as arguments.

 All functions, which are available at the current position, are shown in code completion.
 Functions, which are out of scope, are not displayed.

 BashSupport Pro suggests built-in commands and commands, which are defined by the POSIX standard.